learn-co-curriculum/phase-0-css-rainbow-lab/README.md

 #My Little Rainbow
-In this tutorial we're going to make a rainbow with HTML `<div>` elements.
+In this lab, we're going to make a rainbow with HTML `<div>` elements.
 And while we do it we're going to learn about HTML elements, CSS styling, CSS selectors, how color works in CSS, and importing stylesheets.
 That might sound like a lot but it isn't.

 Before we start here's some basic info about HTML and CSS, skip to [Making a Rainbow](#making-a-rainbow) if you feel comfortable enough with HTML and CSS.

 ##HTML Basics
 Hyper Text Markup Language, or HTML, is a way to demarcate a document into different parts.
 Each part is _marked_ by elements (using tags).
-Each element has it's own special connotation that the browser uses to _render_ the HTML document.
+Each element has its own special connotation that the browser uses to _render_ the HTML document.
 Use this [cheat sheet](http://www.cril.univ-artois.fr/~lecoutre/teaching/web/sheets/HTML.pdf) on HTML elements for guidance.

 ####Elements
-  - All begin with `<` and end with `>` ex. `<div>` (this last part is a tag)
+  - All begin with `<` and end with `>` ex. `<div>` (this last part is a tag).
-  - Most have an opening tag such as `<div>` and a closing tag `</div>`
+  - Most have an opening tag such as `<div>` and a closing tag `</div>`.
-    - The `/` indicates to the browser that that tag is a closing tag
+    - The `/` indicates to the browser that that tag is a closing tag.
-    - The element is everything between the tags and the tags themselves
+    - The element is everything between the tags and the tags themselves.
   - Some tags are self closing like the line break element `<br>`.
   - Elements can have IDs and classes to aid the browser in finding specific tags.
-    - Must begin with a letter A-Z or a-z
+    - Must begin with a letter A-Z or a-z.
-    - Can be followed by: letters (A-Za-z), digits (0-9), hyphens ("-"), and underscores ("_")
+    - Can be followed by: letters (A-Za-z), digits (0-9), hyphens ("-"), and underscores ("_").
-    - IDs __can__ only be used once per page. ex: `<div id="this-special-div"></div>`
+    - IDs __can__ only be used once per page. ex: `<div id="this-special-div"></div>`.
-    - Classes can be used as many times as you want. ex: `<div class="a-less-special-div"></div>`
+    - Classes can be used as many times as you want. ex: `<div class="a-less-special-div"></div>`.
-  - Elements nested inside other elements are called children
+  - Elements nested inside other elements are called children.
     - Children inherit attributes from their parents.
     - Don't nest everything.
 Here's a [website](http://sewingandembroiderywarehouse.com/embtrb.htm) that nested everything.
 Don't do that!
-  - Elements next to one another are siblings
+  - Elements next to one another are siblings.
-    - Siblings do not inherit from one another, but are important for selecting in CSS
+    - Siblings do not inherit from one another, but are important for selecting in CSS.

 Here is an example of element relations:
 ```html